nasa/earthdata-download/docs/GET_LINKS.md

 ## Expected Response

-It is very imported that your API returns the correct response to EDD
+It is very important that your API returns the correct response to EDD.
+The response schema is located at [getLinksSchema.json](../src/main/getLinksSchema.json).

 ### Response Fields